Skip to main content

 The Plan

 The car was parked right opposite Dheer's Boutique.
 Pratap saw Roshni and Phool step in.
 His heart was stuck in his mouth.
-He insisted to go with her, but she was determined.
-He looked a lot like his father, what if she recognized him?
+He insisted on going with her, but she was determined.
+He looked a lot like his father.
+What if she recognised him?
 The whole plan would be spoiled then.
 He kept insisting it was not safe.
 He kept a hawk's watch at the door.
 Vishal looked ahead, having a packet of chips.

-His voice seemed to go on deaf ears as Pratap looked out of the car window anxiously.
+His voice seemed to fall on deaf ears as Pratap looked out of the car window anxiously.

 Roshni and Phool stepped into the well-furnished shop and were welcomed by a woman in her twenties.
 They looked at each other.
-This was not her, they had searched all over and found a picture of her from a paper clip, and she was indeed mesmerizingly beautiful.
+This was not her; they had searched all over and found a picture of her from a paper clip, and she was indeed mesmerisingly beautiful.
 They searched around pretending to look at the things.

 " May I help you, Miss?"
 The sales lady asked.
 The name read Veer.